- In 2021, UK trade (exports + imports) was £1.3 trillion with deficit of £29 billion:

 Click here for summary of Brexit FactBase.

-This section digs into UK trade data:
+This is the second section on trade which digs into UK trade data:

 - Trade balance